 Sick of living paycheck to paycheck?
 Tired of being broke and never getting ahead?
 Maybe you are drowning in debt?

-If You Live in a Small Space Minimalism Might Be for You!
+If You Live in a Small Space Embracing Minimalism Is the Solution!

 If you are in a tiny apartment and you are dreaming of a big house then I totally know how you feel!